Alchemist-X/howcryptoworksbook/Part_12_Quantum_Resistance.md

 **Bitcoin's UTXO Model** provides some protection through address formats that hide public keys until spending occurs. **P2PKH (Pay-to-Public-Key-Hash)** and **P2WPKH** addresses only reveal public keys when creating spending transactions. **P2TR (Taproot)** offers enhanced privacy by making script-path spends indistinguishable from key-path spends until executed.

 **Ethereum's Account Model** creates different exposure dynamics.
 Every transaction from an Ethereum EOA (Externally Owned Account) exposes a recoverable public key through the `ecrecover` mechanism, making exposure more prevalent than in UTXO systems.
 However, EOAs that have never sent transactions maintain public key privacy until their first outbound transaction.

+A Bitcoin P2PKH address is a safe whose combination isn’t revealed until you open it; an Ethereum EOA is a safe in a room full of microphones that records your combination the first time you speak it.
+Even if no one can open safes today, an attacker can archive the recordings now and, when quantum tools arrive, rewind the tape and let themselves in—harvest-now, forge-later.

 ### Legacy Address Vulnerabilities